Circuit Splits

 Appreciation belongs to the debtor

-A longstanding circuit split exists on whether habeas corpus is the exclusive or even an available remedy for prisoners challenging conditions or execution of their sentence (such as BOP decisions on First Step Act time credits and prerelease custody), as opposed to challenges to the fact or duration of confinement.
-The split affects how prisoners can seek judicial review of BOP decisions.
+A longstanding circuit split exists on whether habeas corpus is the exclusive remedy for federal prisoners challenging conditions of confinement or decisions affecting the terms of their custody, or whether such challenges may also proceed as civil rights actions.
+This affects federal prisoners' ability to challenge BOP decisions regarding First Step Act time credits and prerelease custody.

-Holds that district courts may expressly impose revocation sentences to punish defendants for violating conditions of supervised release.
+Holds that district courts may impose revocation sentences to punish defendants for violations of supervised release conditions.

-Circuits have split on whether a Hyde Amendment motion for attorney's fees, though filed in a criminal case, is a civil matter for purposes of the appeal deadline.
-The Seventh Circuit joined the majority view that the civil deadline applies, but acknowledged the existence of a circuit split on this threshold procedural question.
+Circuits have split on whether a Hyde Amendment motion is a civil matter ancillary to a criminal case (triggering the longer civil appeal deadline) or part of the criminal case (triggering the shorter criminal deadline).
+The Seventh Circuit joined the majority view that the civil deadline applies.

 Civil deadline applies

-Holds that a Hyde Amendment motion is a civil matter ancillary to the criminal case, so the 30-day civil appeal deadline under Fed.
-R. App.
-P. 4(a) applies rather than the 14-day criminal deadline.
+Holds that a Hyde Amendment motion for attorney's fees is a civil matter ancillary to the criminal case, so the 60-day civil appeal deadline applies.

 Criminal deadline applies

-Holds that the Hyde Amendment motion is part of the criminal case, so the shorter 14-day criminal appeal deadline under Fed.
-R. App.
-P. 4(b) applies.
+Holds that a Hyde Amendment motion is part of the criminal case, so the 14-day criminal appeal deadline applies.

 Whether the term of supervised release is tolled (paused) when a supervisee absconds from supervision, thereby extending the period during which the person can be found to have violated the conditions of supervised release.

-Circuits split on whether federal courts may apply a judicially-created 'fugitive tolling' doctrine to supervised release, effectively extending the court-ordered supervision period beyond the judgment's specified term when a person absconds.
+Circuits disagree on whether federal courts can apply a judicially-created 'fugitive tolling' doctrine to supervised release, effectively extending the supervision period beyond the term specified in the judgment when a person absconds.
 This affects revocation proceedings for thousands of individuals who abscond from supervised release each year.

 Tolling applies

-Holds that the term of supervised release is tolled during the period a supervisee is a fugitive, extending the court's authority to revoke supervised release beyond the original term.
+Holds that the term of supervised release is tolled during the period a supervisee absconds, preserving the court's authority to revoke supervised release even after the original term would have expired.

-Whether Section 2244(b)(1)'s bar on relitigating previously raised claims in habeas proceedings applies to federal prisoners filing successive motions under Section 2255.
+Whether Section 2244(b)(1)'s bar on relitigating previously raised claims in habeas proceedings applies to federal prisoners filing motions under 28 U.S.C. § 2255.

 Section 2244(b)(1) applies to § 2255 motions